HajimeNoJosh/tic-tac-toe-client/README.md

 This project is for General Assembly SEI-05 first project of a 10 week full time immersive.
 We were tasked with creating a tic-tac-toe game engine supporting a Authentication API and Game storage API.
 This project includes: Sign-in, Sign-up, Change Password, Sign-out, Amount of games played per account, games completed, games in progress and Tic-Tac-Toe game engine.

+I began my project with game logic.
+I created an array for my board and created a way to switch between users.
+I wanted to be able to fill up my array with said player pieces as they made moves.
+So I began to

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.